BenedicteGiraud/html-diff-js/README.md

 - ⚡ No external dependencies
 - ✅ Works in both browser and Node.js environments

+## 🌐 Demo

+You can see a live demo of html-diff in action here: [Demo](https://benedictegiraud.github.io/html-diff-js/)

 ## 📦 Installation

 Install via npm: